arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

   - ide-v1
   - ide-v2
   - web-editor
-  - iot-cloud
 ---

 ![The Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield](assets/featured.png)

 The **Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield** is a board that enables cellular connectivity to both Cat.
+M1/NB IoT GNSS Shield** is a board that enables cellular connectivity with both Cat.
 M1 and NB-IoT networks.
-Easily track your valuable assets across the city or worldwide with your choice of GPS, GLONASS, Galileo or BeiDou.
+Easily track your valuable assets across the city or worldwide with your choice of the GPS, GLONASS, Galileo or BeiDou Satellite navigation system.

 This article is a collection of guides, API calls and tutorials that can help you get started with the Arduino® Portenta Cat.
 M1/NB IoT GNSS Shield board.
 You can also visit the [documentation product page for the Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield](/hardware/portenta-cat-m1-nb-iot-gnss-shield).
+M1/NB IoT GNSS Shield](/hardware/portenta-cat-m1-nb-iot-gnss-shield) for more in-depth tutorials about the different features.

 ## Core

 The Arduino® Portenta Cat.
-M1/NB IoT GNSS Shield uses the [Arduino Mbed OS Portenta core](https://github.com/arduino/ArduinoCore-mbed).
+M1/NB IoT GNSS Shield uses the libraries from the [Arduino Mbed OS Portenta core](https://github.com/arduino/ArduinoCore-mbed).

-***The incoming libraries are included in the mbed Core version greater than 2.6.1***
+***The libraries are included in the mbed Core version greater than 2.6.1***

 ## Installation